 - Tennis courts have been prepared per USTA safety guidelines.

-- Masks are not required while playing tennis per the executive order 2020-180.
+- Masks are required while playing tennis per the MDHHS epidemic order.

 Designed for social distancing